 - You will have your new reconstructed breast when you wake up after your mastectomy or breast conserving surgery.

-- You have fewer operations, so fewer anaesthetics.
+- You usually have fewer operations, so fewer anaesthetics.

 - Your finished breast might look better because the surgeon is usually able to use the breast skin already there.

-- You will have less scarring on the reconstructed breast itself – usually you have a small patch of skin where your nipple was, with a scar around it.
+- You will have less scarring on the reconstructed breast itself –you might have a small patch of skin where your nipple was, with a scar around it.
+But sometimes the surgeon may not need to remove the nipple.

 - You might not have as much time to decide on the type of reconstruction you want.

-- If you are having radiotherapy after surgery, it might damage the reconstruction.
+- If you are having radiotherapy after surgery, it might change how the reconstruction looks.

 - Your doctor might advise you not to have implant reconstruction if you are having radiotherapy afterwards.
 But you can have a temporary implant during radiotherapy and a second reconstruction operation after the radiotherapy.

-- If you have complications after surgery, it might delay any chemotherapy you need.
+- If you have complications after surgery, it might delay any chemotherapy or radiotherapy you need.

-Chemotherapy stops the body from being able to heal itself so well.
-So if you have any problems with wound healing after your reconstruction, you won’t be able to start chemotherapy until the problems have cleared up.
-Chemotherapy at this time would stop the wound healing and you could get a serious infection.
+Chemotherapy and radiotherapy can sometimes stop the body from being able to heal itself so well.
+So if you have any problems with the wound after your surgery, you won’t be able to start these treatments until the wounds have healed.
+Radiotherapy or chemotherapy at this time would stop the wound healing and you could get a serious infection.

 The timing of chemotherapy is important.
 There is good research evidence that chemotherapy works best if you start it within 6 weeks of your cancer surgery.
 That might not be possible if things don’t go according to plan with the reconstruction.

 Delayed breast reconstruction

-Some women prefer to get over the mastectomy and breast cancer treatment before they think about reconstruction.
+Some people prefer to get over the mastectomy and breast cancer treatment before they think about having a reconstruction.

 - You have more time to look at your options and discuss them with a specialist surgeon.

 - Your breast cancer treatment will be finished and won’t be affected by your reconstruction surgery.

-- You have a time after the mastectomy with no breast tissue but you can choose to wear a false breast.
+- You have a time after the mastectomy with no breast tissue, you can choose to wear a false breast (prosthesis) if you want to.